 Chairman, Doug Stoner

 Doug Stoner is a life long resident of South Cobb, graduating from Campbell High School and earning a B.S. of Political Science and Government from Kennesaw State University.
 As a multi generation Cobb County business owner and resident, Doug was naturally drawn to civic service.
-He was first appointed to the Smyrna Downtown Development Authority in 1991 and continues to serve as the Vice Chairman of that authority.
+He was first appointed to the Smyrna Downtown Development Authority in 1991 and served until 2016 as the Vice Chairman of that authority.
 He was next appointed in 1995 to the Cobb Transit Board, which oversees and advises the Cobb Commission on Cobb Community Transit.

 Doug was elected Chairman of the Cobb Transit Board by his fellow board members in 1999 and served as Chairman till his election to Georgia General Assembly in 2002 to represent Smyrna and South Cobb.